Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 This runs macro file **sys/retractprobe#.g** (where # is the probe number) if it exists, otherwise **sys/retractprobe.g** if it exists.

-## M404: Filament width and nozzle diameter
+## M404: Filament width

 ### Parameters

 * **Nnnn** Filament width (in mm)
-* **Dnnn** Nozzle diameter (in mm)
+* **Dnnn** Nozzle diameter (in mm) (deprecated in 3.4-b1)

 ### Examples
 <br>
 <pre class="cblock">
 M404 N1.75
-M404 N3.0 D1.0
+M404 N3.0 D1.0 ; See note below about D parameter
 </pre>

 ### Notes

 Enter the nominal filament width (3mm, 1.75mm) or will display nominal filament width without parameters.

 The 'D' parameter is used to properly detect the first layer height when files are parsed or a new print is being started.
+From RRF 3.4-b1 the D parameter is deprecated, and no longer used to in detecting the first layer height.

 The values of this command are currently only used for the print monitor.